 Design a Query window: Use this window to create a dataset for your report.
 We explained each step involved in this query designer to Create a New dataset in the report Builder article.
 For now, we are selecting the Stored procedure that we created earlier.

 Run the query to check the data returned by the Store procedure

-Next we have four section:
+Next, we have four sections:

 - Expand/Collapse groups: Enable or disable the Drill Down functionality.